Other Lives (True Detective): Plot

-While working on Vera's case, Bezzerides finds a connection between her and the cache of blue diamonds found in Caspere's safe deposit box.
-She asks Velcoro for help but he warns her to stay away from the case, as they are no longer detectives.
-Nevertheless, Katherine Davis (Michael Hyatt) secretly re-opens the case, as she suspects Geldof is working with Chessani (Ritchie Coster) to help his bid.
-She convinces Velcoro to join them, intending to help him win the legal custody.
-However, she also reveals that he is not investigated as Gena's rapist was caught just a few weeks ago, making Velcoro realize that Semyon lied to him years ago.
-Semyon also talks with Jordan (Kelly Reilly) as their relationship seems to be dwindling.
+Katherine Davis (Michael Hyatt) meets with Velcoro, Woodrugh, and Bezzerides at the site of the Vinci massacre.
+She tells them that she will be secretly re-opening the Caspere case, as she suspects Geldof is working with Chessani (Ritchie Coster) to help his bid for governor.
+She convinces Velcoro to join them, intending to help him win legal custody of Chad.
+Bezzerides and Velcoro are made special investigators in order to assist on the case.
+Before they depart, Davis also reveals that Gena's rapist was caught via DNA analysis several weeks prior, making Velcoro realize that Semyon lied to him years ago.

+At Lux Infinitum, Semyon talks with Jordan (Kelly Reilly) as their relationship seems to be dwindling.
 She states that for years, she suspected she could be infertile, which explains why they could never have children despite their many tries.
-This prompts Semyon to spend more time with her as they look for other methods.
+This prompts Semyon to spend more time with her as they look for other methods, as well as reflect on his own abusive childhood.

 Velcoro confronts Dr. Pitlor for his connections with Chessani and Caspere, brutally attacking him at his office.
-Pitlor confesses to modeling the girls for parties that were organized by Chessani and Caspere, with Tony also acting as a pimp.
-They invited many rich people to the parties and used hard drives as possible blackmail for their own purposes, one of them involving rail-line businessman Jacob McCandless (Jon Lindstrom).
-He also confirms to having treated Chessani's previous wife in a psychiatric hospital though methods that led to her suicide.
+Pitlor confesses to performing plastic surgery on the girls to make them suitable for parties, which were organized by Chessani and Caspere, with Tony also acting as a pimp.
+At these parties, Chessani and Caspere would record footage on hard drives in order to gain blackmail evidence on rich and powerful attendees, including rail-line businessman and Catalast president Jacob McCandless (Jon Lindstrom).
+Pitlor also confirms treating Chessani's previous wife, Helene — Tony and Betty's mother — in a psychiatric hospital; he insinuates that poor treatment by her husband's family led to her suicide.

-Needing access to the parties, Bezzerides asks Athena (Leven Rambin) for help in getting inside.
-Woodrugh asks many diamond owners about Caspere's blue diamonds.
+Needing access to the parties, Bezzerides asks Athena (Leven Rambin) for help getting inside.
+At the same time, Woodrugh asks gemologists and bench jewelers around Los Angeles about Caspere's blue diamonds.
 An owner states the diamonds might be stolen and reveals that Detective Dixon (W. Earl Brown) already asked for information regarding the diamonds before his death and even before they discovered the safe deposit box.

-Later, he and Bezzerides arrive at a house in Guerneville, from where Vera supposedly called.
-Near the house, they find a shed, where evidence points to torture having taken place.
-In their house, Semyon and Jordan spend some time together when someone knocks at their door.
-Semyon answers, finding Velcoro, who needs to talk with him.
+Later, Woodrugh and Bezzerides arrive at a house in Guerneville, from where Vera supposedly called before her disappearance.
+Near the house, they find carrion birds circling overhead, which leads them to a dilapidated shed.
+Inside the shed, a chair covered in duct tape and blood on the walls insinuate torture having taken place.

+In their house, Semyon and Jordan spend some time together when someone aggressively knocks at their door.
+Semyon procures his gun and answers, finding Velcoro, who needs to talk with him.